Jump to the content of the page

 • All characteristic values obtained from the impact strength test to ASTM D256, the tensile test, the flexure test and the melt flow test are stored together in one database.
 The test data is easy to find, evaluate and reproduce—across all applications.
 Access is easy via web browser from any location that's convenient for you.

-• Our Trend Analysis feature provides a simple quality control chart (SPC) that allows you to detect possible deviations from quality specifications in a timely manner.
+• Our Trend Analysis feature provides a statistical process control (SPC) chart that allows you to detect possible deviations from quality specifications in a timely manner.

 testXpert testing software